PortsMaster/PortMaster-New/ports/commander.genius/README.md

 ## Notes

-Thank you to [**Gerhard Stein**](https://github.com/gerstrong/Commander-Genius) and others related for the development of this port that makes this possible.
-Thanks to [**Christian Haitian**](https://github.com/christianhaitian) for his work on creating the [original PortMaster](https://github.com/christianhaitian/PortMaster), the previous versions of this port, and for passing the torch on to me.
+Thank you to [**Gerhard Stein**](https://github.com/gerstrong) for providing the [Commander Genius source code](https://github.com/gerstrong/Commander-Genius) and making it freely available.
+Thanks to [**Christian Haitian**](https://github.com/christianhaitian) for creating the original version of this port, [PortMaster](https://github.com/christianhaitian/PortMaster) itself, and for passing the torch on to me.
 Also, thanks to the original developers, [**id Sotware**](https://www.idsoftware.com/), to whom which this game would not be possible without.
-Finaly, thanks to the [**PortMaster**](https://portmaster.games) team for continuing to keep this community alive, their time and dedication, and their willingness to share knowledge.
+Finaly, thanks to the [**PortMaster**](https://portmaster.games) team for continuing to keep this community alive through their support, time, and dedication.

 ## Controls